goeckeler/snippets/spring-boot-camp/README.md

 +  write an integration test
 +  monitor the application

 This is supposed to demonstrate some of the highlights of Spring and how easy it is to get going with Spring Boot, and what you get on top.
+If you want get going yourself, visit [http://start.spring.io/](http://start.spring.io/) to generate your initial build script.

 ## Core Spring